89211208/Frameworks/Tutorials/00_Back-end.md

 }).listen(8000)
 ```

 6. So far nothing has happend since we haven't told Node.js to start the server.
-In order to do it: i) open the terminal/console app from your Operative System and ii) run the comand:
+In order to do it: i) open the terminal/console app and ii) run the comand:

 ```console
 node path/to/your/SimpleServer.js